Mohammed-Refat-0/Python_project--bike_share_data/README.md

 # Python Project
 ## Statistics program for Bike-Share provider
 ### introduction
-In this project, I used data provided by Motivate, a bike-share system provider for many major cities in the United States, to uncover bike-share usage patterns.
+In this project, I used data provided by Motivate, a bike-share system provider for many major cities in the United States, to write a python program to uncover bike-share usage patterns.
 I will compare the system usage between three large cities: Chicago, New York City, and Washington, DC.\
-Statistics Computed in my program:\
+###Statistics Computed by the program
-#1 Popular times of travel (i.e., occurs most often in the start time)
+#1 Popular times of travel (i.e., occurs most often in the start time)\

-most common month
+most common month\
-most common day of week
+most common day of week\
-most common hour of day
+most common hour of day\

-#2 Popular stations and trip
+#2 Popular stations and trip\
 most common start station
 most common end station
 most common trip from start to end (i.e., most frequent combination of start station and end station)